Descent-Collective/descent-sdk/README.md

 - Automated token conversions
 - Buying and selling $DSN and $xNGN with built-in DEX integration

+TODO
+- [o] Improve presets and configuration settings
+- [o] Make confguration services oriented
+- [o] Add functionality for automated token conversions
+- [o] Add functionality for buying and selling of $DSN and $xNGN in DEXs
+- [o] Add multicall functionality
+- [o] Enable listening of events for state changes
 ## Installation

 Install the package with npm in your terminal: